Overnight Sensation (Hit Record)

-"Overnight Sensation (Hit Record)" is a hit single by Raspberries, released in September 1974.
+"Overnight Sensation (Hit Record)" is a hit single by Raspberries, released in September 1974, on the Capitol label.
 It was written by band leader Eric Carmen, who also provided the lead vocals.
 It was the first single release from their fourth and final LP, Starting Over.

 The song reached the Top 40 on three principal US charts, number 18 on the Billboard Hot 100, number 24 on Cashbox, and number 26 on Record World.
 It was also a number 22 hit in Canada.
 It spent 12 weeks on Billboard, and was their final charting single release.